-52. If objection is taken by any member of the House of Representatives present that there are present in the House (besides the person presiding) less than one-fourth of all the members of the House and, after such interval as may be prescribed in the rules of procedure of the House, the person presiding ascertains that the number of members present is still less than one-fourth of all the members of the House, he shall thereupon adjourn the House.
+If objection is taken by any member of the House of Repre-77.
+Quorum in sentatives present that there are present in the House (besides the person House of presiding) less than one-fourth of all the members of the House and, after Representasuch interval as may be prescribed in the Standing Orders of the House, the person presiding ascertains that the number of members present is still less than one-fourth of all the members of the House, he shall thereupon adjourn the House.